eisenjulian/nlp_estimator_tutorial/blog.md

 ### LSTM Networks

 Using the `Estimator` API and the same model `head`, we can also create a classifier that uses a Long Short-Term Memory (LSTM) cell instead of convolutions.
-Recursive models such as this are some of the most successful building blocks for NLP applications.
+Recurrent models such as this are some of the most successful building blocks for NLP applications.
+An LSTM processes the entire document sequentially, recursing over the sequence with its cell while storing the current state of the sequence in its memory.

-An LSTM processes the entire document sequentially.
-In the beginning, we padded all documents up to 400 tokens, necessary to build a proper tensor.
-However, when a document contains fewer than 400 words, we don't want the LSTM to continue processing the padding token as it does not add information and degrades performance.
-For this reason, we additionally want to provide our LSTM with the length of the original sequence before it was padded.
-The LSTM then copies the last state through to the sequence's end.
-We can do this by using the `"len"` feature in our input functions.

 ```mermaid
 graph LR